Voluntary body donation

-- Useful for understanding human body and for advancing science
+- Bodies are useful for understanding human body and for advancing science

 - Helps medical students learn relations of human anatomic structures and development of psychomotor skills by dissection

-- Each cadaver is a new source of knowledge with variations; finest source for gaining medical knowledge, more than any textbook or computer
+- Practical learning through dissection is the finest source for gaining medical knowledge, more than any textbook or computers

-- Help surgeons and others to experiment innovative surgical skills and procedures in the form of cadaver labs, workshops, explore in a realistic manner
+- Help surgeons and others to experiment innovative surgical skills and procedures in the form of cadaver labs, workshops.

-- Cadaver banks (brain, skin, vessel) – molecular research and cadaver grafting
+- Help cadaver banks (brain, skin, vessel) – molecular research and cadaver grafting

 - Myth - The organs will be removed from the dead person and distributed for transplantation

-- Myth - All private medical college hospitals can take voluntary donation.
+- Myth - All private medical college hospitals can accept voluntary body donation.

-Fact - This is false.
-Private medical colleges can only take unclaimed bodies as per Anatomy Act.
+Fact - Private medical colleges with license to accept donation can accept bodies as per Anatomy Act.
 Very few such colleges have been issued permission to accept voluntary donations.
 Donations are usually done at the Government Medical Colleges.

 - Myth - When multi-organ donation has been done, the body can be accepted for donation.